koor-tech/handbook.koor.tech/docs/handbook/company/company-address-phone.md

 USA
 ```

+!!! note
-**Note**: the company does not have any method of receiving packages or physical items.
+    The company does not have any method of receiving packages or physical items.